 Constance.
 Our hotel is right on our biking route and centrally located, making

 for a perfect stroll into town later this evening.
-Dinner is on your own.
+We’ll sample local wines

 Day 8 - Bike through Switzerland along the Rhein

-Our festive farewell dinner is at a local restaurant at the harbor, where
+Our festive farewell dinner is at a local brewery in Constance,

 Day 9 - Constance / Free time / VBT No-Air Package ends